catseye/tideay/README.markdown

     *   a tab character is replaced by two tab characters
     *   `^I` rewrites to tab, so you can otherwise insert a real tab character

     What Tab does we call "productive" rewriting.
-There are also a set of rules for "destructive" rewriting, which are applied when Shift+Backspace is pressed.
+There is also a set of rules for "destructive" rewriting, which are applied when Shift+Backspace is pressed.
 The only rule in this set, thus far, is replacing four spaces with an empty string.
 This is useful for unindenting, especially when